XoopsDocs/xoopscare/en/book/4operations.md

 ![](../assets/imgActions001.png)
 *Figure 3: General Preferences*

-You can set here the main options for the module, especially the Cron
+You can set here the main options for the module, especially for the Cron

 ![](../assets/imgActions002.png)
 *Figure 4: Queries*